sydroconsult/QTalsim/docs/hrus_getting_started.rst

       This layer should contain all land use areas within the study area, and it must contain a field specifying the names of the land use types.

+   #.
+Optional: DEM Layer

+      The DEM layer is optional, and if a DEM layer is uploaded, the slope for each HRU will be calculated.

    Continue to the next section for detailed step-by-step instructions: `Step-by-Step Guide <https://sydroconsult.github.io/QTalsim/hrus_step_by_step.html>`__